apigee/ansible-opdk-accelerator/README.md

 ## Usage Instructions

 ### Setup or Backup an Ansible Controller
-Playbook and usage instructions and information are available at [setup-ansible-controller](setup-ansible-controller/README.md)
+Playbook and usage instructions and information is available at [setup-ansible-controller](setup-ansible-controller/README.md)